KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 Many modern programming languages have a feature called dynamic typing.
 Dynamic typing means that the type of a variable can change at runtime.
-While this reduces the learning-curve for new programmers, it also means that you now have to trust yourself and other people to always use the correct types.
+While this reduces the learning curve for new programmers, it also means that you now have to trust yourself and other people to always use the correct types.

 ```javascript